 First off, gellan gum is widely used in dairy products.
 Whether you’re enjoying a creamy yogurt or a rich cheese, chances are, gellan gum is working behind the scenes to give it that perfect consistency.
 It acts as a stabilizer, ensuring that the product maintains its structure and doesn’t separate.
 This is especially important in low-fat and fat-free dairy products where gellan gum helps mimic the texture of their full-fat counterparts.

-Next up, let’s talk about beverages.
+Next up, let’s talk about boissons.
 Ever wondered how your favorite fruit juice maintains its smooth texture?
 Or how plant-based milks like almond or soy milk stay perfectly blended?
 You guessed it—gellan gum!
 It’s used as a thickener and stabilizer in a variety of drinks, preventing ingredients from settling at the bottom and ensuring a uniform consistency throughout.
 This makes your drinking experience much more enjoyable.

 But the magic of gellan gum doesn’t stop there.
 It’s also a key player in plant-based and vegan products.
 As the demand for meat and dairy alternatives continues to rise, gellan gum manufacturers have stepped up to the plate.
 This ingredient is used to create the desired texture in products like vegan cheese, plant-based yogurts, and even meat substitutes.
 High acyl gellan gum and low acyl gellan gum are often used in combination to achieve the perfect balance of firmness and flexibility.